scriptchildie/scriptchildie.github.io/_posts/2020-10-11-create-malicious-macro.md

 ```
 ## Powershell script (Invoke-PowerShellTcp)
 I have slightly modified [Nikhil's](https://github.com/samratashok/nishang/blob/master/Shells/Invoke-PowerShellTcp.ps1) script in order to avoid being detected by AMSI for powershell.
 Once connection is established an amsi bypass script can be used.[Here is a list of AMSI bypass scripts that can be used by S3cur3Th1sSh1t](https://github.com/S3cur3Th1sSh1t/Amsi-Bypass-Powershell)

+## Download the files
+You can download the files from my [Github Repo](https://github.com/scriptchildie/MaliciousVBA).